jaredbwasserman/drift/README.md

 1. Swap four spaces to tabs
 1. Make options panel look like first-party options panels
    1. Also clean up code for options
-1. Add Guild & Communities (retail)

 ## Bugs
 1. When Dressing Room is already open, viewing a pet reverts frame position
-1. CollectionsJournalMover in a different place than CollectionsJournal if opened in combat
+1. CollectionsJournalMover and CommunitiesMover in a different place than frame if opened in combat
 1. Leave Group/Leave Guild (left-hand side buttons) causes Guild & Communities to revert position (retail)
 1. PlayerChoiceToggleButton reverts its position when PlayerChoiceFrame is shown
    1. Happens in Torghast anima power choice